Sitecore/jss/docs/data/routes/docs/techniques/forms/en.md

 1. [You have SSL enabled for your environment or disabled secure cookies in your Sitecore instance](/docs/nextjs/tracking-and-analytics/configuration#secure-cookies).
 2. For React, you are using the [Sitecore Layout Service REST API](/docs/fundamentals/services/layout/sitecore-layout-service).
-3. For Next.js, you are using the [Sitecore Layout Service REST API](/docs/fundamentals/services/layout/sitecore-layout-service) and you are server-side rendering the route that displays the form.
+3. For Next.js, you are using the [Sitecore Layout Service REST API](/docs/fundamentals/services/layout/sitecore-layout-service) and you are server-side rendering the route displaying the form.
 These are the same requirements to [enable tracking and analytics](/docs/nextjs/tracking-and-analytics/configuration).

 ### Creating a Sitecore Form

-To use a form in JSS, the form must be created in Sitecore.
-The [Sitecore Forms documentation](https://doc.sitecore.com/users/101/sitecore-experience-platform/en/design-a-form.html) details how to create forms within Sitecore.
+To use a form in JSS, you must create the form in Sitecore.
+The [Sitecore Forms documentation](https://doc.sitecore.com/users/101/sitecore-experience-platform/en/design-a-form.html) details how to create forms in Sitecore.

 For the sake of simplicity, consider starting off with a simple form with a text box and submit button.
 It's helpful to set the _submit actions_ on the submit button to _Save Data_ and _Redirect to Page_ - without Save Data the form data won't be stored, and without Redirect to Page the form will clear itself on submit but not provide other feedback.
 Note that in a JSS app, _Redirect to Page_ can easily be accomplished with client-side routing - it need not be an actual reload of the page.